ThanhTai46/ThanhTai46/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on IT Dragons
-- 🌱 I’m currently learning PHP , Laravel, Vuejs ....
+- 🌱 I’m currently learning ReactJS, Tailwin CSS , Redux ....
 - 🤔 I’m looking for a partner to work
 - 💬 Ask me about for work
 - 📫 Gmail me: luxurydemon123@gmail.com